shajiakhan/lab-docs/tasks/openstack/launch-windows-server-instance.md

 ### First time login (once on Windows Console)

 1. Because you're accessing the virtual machine console through the browser (!), you don't have access to features such as copy/paste from your computer into the virtual machine (instance) console.
-2. To login, click the button at the top right of the console that says "Send CtrlAltDel".
+2. To login, click the button at the top right of the console that says `Send CtrlAltDel`.
 Doing so will send the special Ctrl + Alt + Del key combination to the virtual machine.
 3. The username will be `Administrator`.
 Login with the password you set in the "admin_pass" metadata key during instance launch.
 Change your password if you're prompted to do so. *Choose a strong password following Windows requirements*.

     >***The newly changed password will then be your administrative password.***